Mix-a-Majigs

 08

-We came up with a new method to construct the pieces that made it much more difficult to take apart.
-We also added more variety and quantity for the children to play with in larger groups.
+We improved the method of construction and added more variety for the children to play with in larger groups.

 09